SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

  823.0   username            8/21 09:46   0+00:00:12 C   8/21 09:46 /home/username/
 ~~~

-You can see much more information about your job's final status using the -long option.
+You can see much more information about your job's final status using
+the -long option.

 ##Job output##

-Once your job has finished, you can look at the files that HTCondor has returned to the
+Once your job has finished, you can look at the files that HTCondor
-working directory.
-If everything was successful, it should have returned: a log file from
+has returned to the working directory.
+If everything was successful,
+it should have returned:

-Condor for the job cluster: jog.log
+* a log file from Condor for the job cluster: `job.log`
-* an output file for each job's output: job.output
+* an output file for each job's output: `job.output`
-* an error file for each job's errors: job.error
+* an error file for each job's errors: `job.error`
-* a log  file for each job's log: job.log

 Read the output file.
 It should be something like this:

 ~~~